 Businesses have given their backing to plans to reinvigorate Dunfermline city centre by delivering a ‘Yes’ vote for Scotland’s latest Business Improvement District (BID).

 The Dunfermline Delivers BID wants to inject new life into the area and will include projects to improve the retail mix and make the city centre more accessible.
-It will also seek to enhance the perception and image of
+It will also seek to enhance the perception and image of Dunfermline via improved marketing and promotions.

 The BID has a baseline service agreement with Fife Council, Fife Constabulary and Visitscotland to ensure that no BID money will be used to deliver services already provided by these statutory authorities.

-Bill Fletcher Chair of Dunfermline Delivers said: “This is a huge shot in the arm for
+Bill Fletcher Chair of Dunfermline Delivers said: “This is a huge shot in the arm for Scotland’s once great capital.
+We are committed to making Dunfermline a thriving, vibrant and cultural space again and with this BID income, this vision will now become a reality.”

 When this financial support is added to the levy collected, Dunfermline Delivers will have a budget of approximately £1.5m over the next five years to assist with improving business in the city and the regeneration of the city centre.

-Councillor Tony Martin, Strategic Chair of Fife Council’s Environment,
+Councillor Tony Martin, Strategic Chair of Fife Council’s Environment, Enterprise and Transportation committee, added:

 Voting took place throughout May and June with the ballot closing on Thursday June 18.